Lumi-supercomputer/LUMI-SoftwareStack/docs/procedures.md

   * Install the CPE components using the instructions of HPE

-  * Add a corrected cpe/yy.mm.lua file to the appropriate ``modules/CrayOverwrite`` subdirectory.
-Take the existing files as an example.

-      * Check if there are any new components that need to be added to either that file or to the ``cpe/restore-defaults`` module.

-      * Consider switching the default cpe version in ``modules/CrayOVerwrite/.../cpe/.modulerc.lua``.

-      * If you would be using a generic ``cpe`` module that reads its data from the CPE definition, first do the first step of part 2 of this procedure.

-  * Hide the new cpe module installed in the Cray PE subdirectory by adding a line to ``LMOD/modulerc.lua`` in the repository.

-### Part 2: Adding support as a LUMI/yy.mm(.dev) software stack

-First make sure a number of files are present:

   * Create the components file in the ``CrayPE`` subdirectory of the repository.
     This is currently a simple .csv-file but may be replaced by a different one if HPE would provide that information in machine-readable format in a future version